benjamin-heasly/pyramid/README.md

 Hatch is smart enough to install pytest automatically in the tests environment it creates.
 The reason I also install pytest manually is so that my IDE recognizes pytest for syntax highlighting, etc.

-# Documentation

-Please see some demos and other docs -- always works in progress, here this repo in the [docs](.docs/) folder.

-WIP ...